facebookarchive/hack-langspec/spec/10-expressions.md

 function.
 Each argument corresponds to a parameter or the optional ellipsis in the called function's definition.
 An argument can have any type.
 In a function call, *postfix-expression* is evaluated first, followed by each *assignment-expression* in the order left-to-right.
-There is a sequence point ([§§](#general)) right before the function is called.
+There is a [sequence point](#general) right before the function is called.
 For details of the type and value of a function call see [§§](11-statements.md#the-return-statement).
 The value of a function call, if any, is a non-modifiable lvalue.